xukang0/Writeups/Devvortex.md

 We will be redirected to devvortex.htb but the page will not load.

-We will need to add our target machine IP to /etc/hosts.
+We will need to add our target machine IP to /etc/hosts first.

 <img width="453" height="179" alt="image" src="https://github.com/user-attachments/assets/927dbad5-7800-447d-bdb2-cfda00dcc836" />